-A notice of public hearing about the Housing Commission's ACOP was posted for a public comment period of 30 days starting on August 1, 2022, in San Diego's largest circulation newspaper.
+A notice of public hearing about the Housing Commission's ACOP was posted for a public comment period of 14 days starting on April 22, 2022, in San Diego's largest circulation newspaper.
 The proposed ACOP was published on the Housing Commission's website.
 In addition, invitation letters were sent to all Public Housing residents, requesting their participation.
-The public hearing was held by video conference on August 17, 2022.
-No members of the public attended.
-Written public comments received by email were not related to the proposed ACOP changes, but were addressed by Housing Commission staff as resident-specific matters.
+The public hearing will be held by video conference on May 4, 2023.